Employer of Record

 • Leave is granted on working days and can be split into parts, with one part needing to be at least 14 consecutive calendar days.

-• Employees are entitled to time off on Sundays and public holidays (13 per year).
+• Employees are entitled to time off on Sundays and public holidays.
+As of 2026, Poland has 14 public holidays, including Christmas Eve on 24 December.

 • Maternity Leave: